BS in Environmental and Sustainability Sciences (New)

 SLO 2.3.
 Ability to assess sustainability challenges from global, cross-border, national, and local perspectives.

 PG 3.
-Prepare students for careers in research, management, and innovation on sustainability
+Prepare students for careers in research, management, and innovation in sustainability

 SLO 3.3.
 Demonstrate professional and ethical responsibility in areas such as business, government, civil society, research, and international relations/cooperation.